 6. Replace the whole network with proper mesh

 If you have 3+ dead zones, no amount of patching will fix it - you need a proper mesh network designed around your villa or office layout.
 Standard fix: site survey to map signal heatmap, design 4-8 mesh APs with ethernet backhaul where possible, install in 1-2 days.
-Cost AED 4,500-12,000 for a typical Dubai villa, AED 8,000-25,000 for a 30-100 person office.
+Cost Request a quote for a typical Dubai villa, Request a quote for a 30-100 person office.
 Lasts 5-10 years and eliminates all dead zones - the only permanent fix.

 Free Dubai dead-zone audit